-With regard to second-tier audit firms, it is identified that management at these firms is not sufficiently integrated, such as little involvement of partners in the firm's operations and reliance on a large number of part-time employees for audit engagements, and that the establishment of audit performance environment does not match the expanded operations of the firms, such as through the undertaking of new audit contracts.
+Post-merger management at these firms is often not sufficiently integrated, with little involvement of partners in the firm's operations and reliance on a large number of part-time employees for audit engagements.
+Another problem is that the establishment of an audit performance environment does not match the expanded operations of the firms, which have expanded as a result of factors such as the undertaking of new audit contracts.